← Back

 Tray efficiency in a distillation column is never 100%.
 Factors like liquid maldistribution, weeping, entrainment, and froth regime can significantly lower the efficiency.
 Understanding these limits is essential to optimize separation performance in real plants.

-Tray Efficiency in columns
+What Is Tray Efficiency in a Distillation Column?

 When you walk near a distillation column, it’s easy to forget that its efficiency doesn’t just depend on thermodynamics, it also depends on hydraulic behavior, liquid level, and how well each tray is leveled.